 - Each day brings its own set of challenges.
 With each cycle of news, we enter a new stage of the global trauma we’re experiencing.
-And then, there’s our own personal struggles.
+And then, there are our own personal struggles.
 We’re caught in a hamster’s wheel.

-- The practice of mindfulness can help us jump off the never ending cycle of intensity and reactivity and arrive to a place of peace with ourselves and others.
+- The practice of mindfulness can help us jump off the never-ending cycle of intensity and reactivity and arrive at a place of peace with ourselves and others.
 The more we attempt to stay present with our thoughts and emotions, the less reactive we become.
 Therefore, when we decide to act, we come from a place of compassion, empathy, and kindness.

 As we practice, we come to recognize and accept that our lives are awesome, beautiful, messy, and flawed, that nothing is as it appears, and outcomes are hardly ever what we expect.
 And that’s okay.

-Make no mistake, for as good as this sounds, engaging with ourselves in a mindful way is not for the faint hearted.
+Make no mistake, for as good as this sounds, mindfully engaging with ourselves is not for the faint-hearted.
 Yet again, neither are marriage, parenting, or any endeavor worth undertaking.

 These days, many of us have come to recognize the sense of accomplishment and satisfaction that comes from doing the daily tasks that make life livable and comfortable.
 The repetitive tasks, that we don’t pay much attention to while living our busy, distracted lives, are now becoming a day’s anchors.